 “I’ll never forget the emotion my dad showed and we grew to love United through that, and still do.
 I passed it to my children and they will pass it onto their children.”

 Marlene Bretherton was outside the stadium with Mrs Kane.
 She was 17 when the airplane crashed and shared a similar experience with her father:

-“I went to my mum and dad’s and my dad was crying.
+“I went to my mum and dad’s and my dad was crying," she said.